Alstin112-zz/stream-structure/README.md

 ## Arrays

-is possible to transform the types in to array of type, just using `[n]` as suffix where `n` is size of index, must be used any number in range `1-6`
+It's possible to transform the types into array of types, just using `[n]` as suffix where `n` is size of index, must be used any number in range `1-6`
 ```js
 const birthdaysModel = new SS("birthdays: short[2]");
 const birthdays = {